 Believing in excellence and engagement, Respecting contributions and skills and Succeeding in bringing together a community through Music and encouraging the musicians of the future.

-- George Smith - Teacher of Music
+- George Smith - Subject Lead of Music

 Welcome to the P.E.
 Department